 Welcome to the Buzz Club

-Working together to learn more about our insect neighbours, we are a group of researchers and volunteers, adults and children, all getting the buzz about pollinators – because science starts at home!
+Working together to learn more about bees, we are a group of researchers and volunteers, adults and children, all getting the buzz about pollinators – because science starts at home!

-Why are some species disappearing, and how quickly?
-How many are left, and where are they found?
-What about our garden favourites – how are they doing?
-And what can we best do to help?
+There are ~250 species of bee in the UK, and many other types of pollinators.
+Why are some bee species disappearing, and how quickly?
+How many bees are there, and where are they found?
+What about the bees in our gardens – how are they doing?
+What can we best do to help bees?
 How can we turn our gardens into havens for bees, hoverflies, and other wildlife?

 We invite you to join the club, help answer important ecological questions, and learn more about the insects living in your gardens.
 Membership involves a small annual or monthly fee, to cover our costs and any equipment needed.
 For this we send everything you need to take part in whichever of our nationwide surveys you would like to join, plus new experiments each year.
 100% of this money goes to running these vital projects.

 Thank you to Ross Napier for designing our new logo! www.rossnapier.co.uk